jakeqaverch/Engagement-Survey/README.md

 | Caucasian        |                           256 |                         3.66 |                        0.9  |
 | Hispanic         |                            45 |                         3.27 |                        0.81 |
 | Other            |                            20 |                         3.25 |                        0.55 |
+- Women of color tended to have less overall support from their managers
+- Asian women stand out as a positive outlier

 ## Department
 ### Satisfaction